 On October 3, 2012, Applied announced a restructuring plan (the 2012 Global Restructuring Plan) to realign its global workforce and enhance its ability to invest for growth.
-Under this plan, Applied implemented a voluntary retirement program and other workforce reduction actions that are expected to affect approximately 900 to 1,300 positions, or 6 percent to 9 percent of its global workforce.
+Under this plan, Applied implemented a voluntary retirement program and other workforce reduction actions that were expected to affect approximately 900 to 1,300 positions, or 6 percent to 9 percent of its global workforce.
 The voluntary retirement program was available to certain U.S. employees who met minimum age and length of service requirements, as well as other business-specific criteria.
 Applied implemented other workforce reduction actions globally across multiple business segments and functions, the extent of which depended on the number of employees who participated in the voluntary retirement program and other considerations.
-Applied expects to substantially complete this plan by the end of the third quarter of fiscal 2013, depending on local legal requirements.

-&lt;sup>2 Includes post-retirement benefit expense which was recorded in accumulated other comprehensive loss.
+2 Includes post-retirement benefit expense which was recorded in accumulated other comprehensive loss.

-In connection with the 2012 Global Restructuring Plan, Applied expects to incur aggregate pre-tax restructuring charges comprised of severance and other termination benefits in the range of \$120 million to \$160 million (including costs incurred to date of \$114 million discussed below), which is below the original estimate of \$180 million to \$230 million.
-The change in the estimate is primarily due to lower relative participation in the voluntary retirement program and a reduced estimate of the final cost of benefits.
-Applied began recording these restructuring charges in the fourth quarter of fiscal 2012 and expects that the remainder will be recorded during fiscal 2013.
-The change in the range of estimated pre-tax restructuring costs of this plan did not have an effect on the restructuring charges recognized to date.
+In connection with the 2012 Global Restructuring Plan, Applied expects to incur aggregate pre-tax restructuring charges comprised of severance and other termination benefits in the range of \$120 million to \$160 million (including costs incurred to date of \$118 million discussed below).
+Applied expected to substantially complete this plan by the end of the third quarter of fiscal 2013.
+Applied has extended this plan and expects to substantially complete it by the end of the first quarter of fiscal 2014.

-During the second quarter and first half of fiscal 2013, Applied recognized \$4 million and \$8 million of employee-related costs in connection with the 2012 Global Restructuring Plan, respectively.
+During the third quarter and first nine months of fiscal 2013, Applied recognized \$4 million and \$12 million, respectively, of employee-related costs in connection with the 2012 Global Restructuring Plan.
 These costs were not allocated to the segments.
-As of April 28, 2013, employee-related costs of \$114 million have been incurred since the inception of this plan.
+Applied has incurred aggregate pre-tax restructuring charges comprised of severance and other termination benefits of \$118 million under this plan.